 What About the Apps?

 Recently launched are proper native streaming apps which are set to make Kayo an even better experience.
-For now, these apps are available for iOS and Android phones and tablets.
-But that’s not all!
-The Android app will soon support Android TV as well, so those of you with devices based on the Android TV platform (such as the NVidia Shield as well as most recent Sony televisions) will be able to sit back and enjoy Kayo from the couch.
+Initially, these apps were available for iOS and Android phones and tablets.
+But now Android TV is supported with a native app as well, so those of you with devices based on the Android TV 7.0 platform (such as the NVidia Shield as well as most recent Sony televisions) will be able to sit back and enjoy Kayo from the couch.

 The iOS app, meanwhile, comes with a native app for the 4th and 5th generation Apple TV boxes (those are the two currently sold by Apple – the old 3rd-generation Apple TV won’t be supported since it can’t run apps).